anatolian/archaeology-data-service/README.txt

 https://serverURL.com/get_sample_number.php?area_easting=10&area_northing=20&context_number=1

 As it is currently a server made solely for the app to call scripts, there are no views, and most links on the server will return a blank page or returning JSON strings or arrays that contain the information called from the script.

-Excavation:
-This app was designed for archaeological excavation and incorporates three different program flows.
-The first takes individual photographs of excavated archaeological contexts, the second collects a batch of photographs for 3d photogrammetry processing, and the third enables multiple photographs of archaeological samples, such as ceramics or lithics.
-The app depends on the php webservice both to provide the archaeological metadata for users to select, as well as to upload the resultant photograph files.
-Network connectivity is assumed at all times.

-This webservice can be deployed to a php server which has access to the PostgresQL database.
-The database structure can be recreated using the db.sql script.
-The include/config.inc.php file must be updated with the connection parameters, and the server's url.

-If using EC2, create an images directory in root.
-Configure Excavation/include/config.inc.php in the same way as above.
-	AGAIN, UNLESS USING ENVIRONMENT VARIABLES NEVER PUSH THESE VALUES